 What is WebNavigatorBrowser?

-WebNavigatorBrowser is an ad-supported web browser based on Chromium - free and open-source software project from Google.
-It is not recommended to use browsers that have functionality of adware - software which is designed to serve advertisements.
-Also, it could be designed to collect browsing-related and/or other information.
+WebNavigatorBrowser is an ad-supported web browser based on Chromium, a free and open-source software project from Google.
+Do not use browsers that have functionality of adware (software that serves advertisements).
+Furthermore, this browser could be designed to collect browsing-related (and other) information.

 |Name||Ads by WebNavigatorBrowser|